We can help with:

-When entering into a commercial lease, disputes can arise at any time prior to expiration of the agreement date.
+When entering into a commercial lease, disputes can arise at any time prior to the expiration of the contract date.
 This might be due to any of the following:

 - Rental price increases

 Hones Lawyers specialise in finding solutions between parties through various avenues that are cost-effective and most efficient.

 Our strategies have helped many clients with their commercial lease disputes throughout NSW.

 Lease Disputes Due to Covid-19 – How We Can Assist

 During the pandemic period or a reasonable subsequent recovery period, landlords must not terminate a lease for non-payment of rent.
 A number of provisions are listed in the Code obligating how the ongoing relationship will be developed and continue.
 Finally, if the parties cannot reach agreement, the issue is then to be referred to the relevant State of Dispute Resolution Authority for a binding mediation.
 Obviously, and to bring an early certainty to the relationship, there is no reason why private mediation cannot be implemented and, provided the parties can agree, a binding agreement is then entered into.
 For a number of reasons, a facilitative mediation which is only binding once the parties can agree is widely considered a better forum than attending what must be a binding session.